DC mayor calls in National Guard ahead of pro-Trump protests

 “We will be increasing out visibility around the churches in the area,” he said.

 On Monday the Lawyers’ Committee for Civil Rights Under the Law filed a lawsuit in D.C.
-Superior Court against the Proud Boys and their leader Enrique Tarrio on behalf on one of the vandalized churches, Metropolitan African Methodist Episcopal Church.
+Superior Court against the Proud Boys and Tarrio on behalf on one of the vandalized churches, Metropolitan African Methodist Episcopal Church.

-“We will not allow white supremacist violence to go unchecked by the laws of the land,” said Rev. William H Lamar IV, pastor of Metropolitan AME, in a Monday statement.
+“We will not allow white supremacist violence to go unchecked by the laws of the land,” Rev. William H Lamar IV, pastor of Metropolitan AME, said in a statement.

-Associated Press writers Elana Schor and Michael Kunzelman contributed to this report.
+Associated Press writers Elana Schor, Michael Kunzelman and Michael Balsamo contributed to this report.